 In short, chiropractic care is an excellent preventative approach, very similar to regular dental checkups.
 It will lead you to good health and help you maintain it!

 Okay, so what do I need to do?

 The road to recovery will begin on your first visit to our office, which will include some or all of the following:

-subluxation: n. misalignment of the vertebrae due to injury, age, stress, trauma, etc., causing decreased nerve flow and affecting all parts of the body.
+Subluxation: n. misalignment of the vertebrae due to injury, age, stress, trauma, etc., causing decreased nerve flow and affecting all parts of the body.
 In order to tell what is wrong with your body, it is necessary to x-ray the bone structures.
 This is because the condition is sometimes too small to be seen or felt from the surface.
 A condition like this is called a subluxation.
-Current x-rays or tests from other facilities may be used to assist in the diagnosis.
+Current x-rays or tests from other facilities will be used to assist in doctor’s the diagnosis.

 Dislocation, commonly of the shoulder, refers to a bone out of joint.
 Subluxation, or “less than” dislocation, is a bone out of place.

 Spinal subluxations create great stress to the spinal cord and nerves through increased forces of tension, compression and electrical irritation.
 The result is a reduction of nerve energy (or life force) and a loss of normal body performance.

 Once the x-ray is taken, the doctor studies and measures the positions of the bones.
 These measurements are placed into formulas which give the exact direction that corrective force must be placed to minimize the discomfort.
 The human variable of each patient is taken into consideration separately, allowing a correction of all the vertebrae involved with a minimal amount of force.